Decomposing Network Influence: Social Influence Regression: Methods

-where $x_{i,j,t}$ is a function of $y_{i,j,t}$, such as $\tilde x_{i,j,t} \sim \log (y_{i,j,t-1}+1)$.
+where $x_{i,j,t}$ is a function of $y_{i,j,t}$, such as $ \tilde{x}_{i,j,t} \sim \log(y_{i,j,t-1} + 1)$.

-In the next section we explore an example with count data.
-Therein $Y$ is a time series of matrices of counts of events between actors.
-Accordingly, we model $y_{i,j,t} \sim$ Poisson$(e^{\mu_{i,j,t}})$, where $\tilde x_{i,j,t} = \log ( y_{i,j,t-1}+1)$.
-This framework is extendable to other distributions, as it is based on a generalized bilinear model so this approach is readily extendable to other distribution types. $A$ and $B$ are $n \times n$ ``influence parameters.''
+In the application, we explore an example involving count data, where $Y$ is a time series of matrices defining count-based events between actors.
+For instance, we model $ y_{i,j,t} \sim \text{Poisson}(e^{\mu_{i,j,t}})$, with $ \tilde{x}_{i,j,t} = \log(y_{i,j,t-1} + 1)$.
+This framework is extendable to other distributions, as it is based on a generalized bilinear model.
+The matrices $A$ and $B$ are $n \times n$ "influence parameters."
 The value of $a_{ii'}$ captures how predictive the actions of country $i'$ at time $t-1$ are of the actions of country $i$ at time $t$, while the value of $b_{jj'}$ captures how predictive the actions directed at country $j'$ at time $t-1$ are of the actions directed towards country $j$ at time $t$.

-For example, consider a bilinear autoregression model on conflict that includes the United Kingdom (GBR) and the United States of America (USA).
-If we estimate that $a_{\text{GBR},\text{USA}}$ is greater than zero, this implies that countries the USA initiated/continued a conflict with in period $t-1$ are likely to also face a conflict from GBR in period $t$.
-Thus, GBR's future actions are influenced by the USA, or, put more concretely, actions of the USA are predictive of GBR's.
+For example, in a bilinear autoregression model on conflict involving the United Kingdom (GBR) and the United States of America (USA), if $ a_{\text{GBR}, \text{USA}} $ is greater than zero, it implies that countries with which the USA initiated or continued a conflict in period $t-1$ are likely to also face conflict from GBR in period $t$.
+This suggests that GBR's future actions are influenced by the USA, or more concretely, the USA's actions are predictive of GBR's.

 While the bilinear autoregression model provides a robust framework for capturing dependence patterns within network data, it falls short in its ability to explain the underlying mechanisms driving these influence patterns.
 Specifically, the model does not incorporate exogenous factors that may account for why certain actors exert influence within the network, limiting its interpretability and theoretical grounding.
 The Social Influence Regression (SIR) model, introduced in the next section, addresses this gap by incorporating exogenous covariates, offering a more detailed and interpretable understanding of what drives the influence parameters, $a$ and $b$, within the network.
 This innovation not only enhances the explanatory power of the model but also enables greather theoretical insight into the dynamics of network interactions.